microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.8.md

 ## Better handling for namespace patterns in `.js` files

 TypeScript 2.8 adds support for understanding more namespace patterns in `.js` files.
-Empty object literals declarations on top level, just like functions and classes, are now recognized as as namespace declarations in JavaScript.
+Empty object literals declarations on top level, just like functions and classes, are now recognized as namespace declarations in JavaScript.

 ```js
 var ns = {}; // recognized as a declaration for a namespace `ns`